Inve1951/BetterDiscordStuff/README.md

 Made a simple site displaying my stuff in a better way than this readme ever could:<br/>
 [Inve1951.github.io/BetterDiscordStuff](https://Inve1951.github.io/BetterDiscordStuff)

-Wonna buy me a coffee?
+Want to buy me a coffee?
 Find my PayPal link on above site.

 ------------------------